-The following table presents information as of December 31, 2012, regarding our securities authorized for issuance under equity compensation plans:
+The following table presents information as of December 31, 2013, regarding our securities authorized for issuance under equity compensation plans:

-Plan category Number of securities to be issued upon exercise of outstanding options (a) ed average exercise outstanding options (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) (c)
+Plan category Number of securities to be issued upon exercise of outstanding options (a) Weighted average exercise price of outstanding options (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) (c)

 Equity

 compensation

 plan approved

 by security

-holders 4,664,328 \$ 38.96 10,975,247
+holders 4,803,449 \$ 55.87 9,975,707

 Equity

 compensation

 plans not

 approved by

-security holders 19,224 10.85 N/A
+security holders 0.00 N/A

-Total 4,683,552 \$ 38.85 10,975,247
+Total 4,803,449 \$ 55.87 9,975,707

-We have one equity incentive plan approved by security holders in 1997.
-In addition, prior to 2005, we granted options to employees and consultants outside of the plan approved by security holders (non-plan options).
-Information regarding the security holder approved plan is contained in Note 10 - Stockholders' Equity to the consolidated financial statements included in this Annual Report on Form 10-K. We do not have any warrants or rights that are outstanding or available for issuance as described in Regulation S-K Item 201(d).
-Securities issued pursuant to the non-plan awards were made under a standard agreement generally consistent with the form contained in Exhibit 10.9 to this Annual Report on Form 10-K.
+All outstanding stock options were issued under our equity incentive plan approved by security holders in 1997 (the EIP).
+Information regarding this plan is contained in Note 11 - Stockholders' Equity to the consolidated financial statements included in this Annual Report on Form 10-K. Aside from stock options issued under the EIP, we do not have any outstanding stock options, warrants or rights that are outstanding or available for issuance as described in Regulation S-K Item 201(d).